Regarding men’s studies

 Conclusion?
 Clearly every university should have women’s studies courses because they are a wonderful and necessary initiative.
 Mens studies courses should, however, be opposed on the basis that they are redundant and wicked and can only serve to foment misogyny and advance the cause of the patriarchy.
 (Oh, and the same goes for student clubs/associations that focus on men’s issues.)

 The solution?
 For feminists?
-Obstruct the creation of men’s studies courses, whilst (to avoid accusations of one-upmanship) rename women’s studies centres as gender studies centres and then carry on exactly as before (example here of how well that works out).
+Obstruct the creation of men’s studies courses, whilst (to avoid accusations of one-upmanship) rename women’s studies centres as gender studies centres.
+But there was no sudden move to jointly address male issues.
+No, they simply carried on exactly as before with an overwhelming gynocentric focus interspersed with the occasional message from some male feminist ally such as Michael Flood.
+Note the example here as to how well this new approach works out.

 But back to what happened at the University of South Australia, a story which is told in the articles linked below and in accompanying readers comments: